 Antimicrobial use for surgical prophylaxis in companion animal practice – Dr. Laura Hardefeldt

 Antimicrobial use for surgical prophylaxis in equine practice – Dr. Laura Hardefeldt

 The veterinary schools, along with the Commonwealth government, have developed an online veterinary antimicrobial stewardship course.

 Agriculture Victoria, in collaboration with our research group, have developed a webpage with lots of information about antimicrobial resistance.

 - Speak to your local AVA representative about holding a talk in your region

-- Check out this MOOC, it’s free and, although targeted at the medical community, I found it useful
+- Check out this MOOC, it’s free and, targeted at the veterinary community, I found it useful

 - The World Health Organisation has developed an online course “Antimicrobial Stewardship: A competency-based approach.”
 It’s also free but targeted at medical clinicians.